lucky20511/Algorithms/list-of-questions/question-list.md

 121. Equal Tree Partition -- divide the problem into subproblems and solve them.

-122. word ladder II -- Need to be very careful about when the searching will terminate. \(run out of words or reach the end\)
+122. **word ladder II **-- Need to be very careful about when the searching will terminate. \(run out of words or reach the end\).
+                           How to allow visiting next-layer node multiple time but avoid visiting previous layer multiple in the same time?

 123. Second Minimum Node In a Binary Tree -- Need to generalize the behavior first